 How to Apply:

 There is no formal application process for the Honors Program.
-If you are interested in becoming a part of Honors Program, we encourage you to complete the Eastern Washington University General Scholarship Application and indicate that you are interested in joining Honors when you fill it out.
+If you are interested in becoming a part of Honors Program, we encourage you to complete the Eastern Washington University General Scholarship Application.
+If you meet most, or all of the requirements, then the system notifies us so we can send you information about the program.
 However, if you happen to miss the February 15th deadline for filling out a scholarship application, just stop by 217 Hargreaves Hall or contact either Dr. Dana Elder, or Dori Roberts to let them know that you are interested in being a part of the program!

 To see the qualifications needed for incoming Freshmen and Transfer Honors students, visit the Honors Curriculum page.

 • Being part of the Honors Program at Eastern is a great way to explore ideas and expand your mind, all while satisfying core requirements in a small, collaborative environment.
 Classes focus on learning, ideas, and community.

 • The Honors Program allows for the opportunity to challenge yourself academically, intellectually, and personally.
 This will enrich your education and give you confidence for graduate school or a career.

 • Honors students have also had the opportunity to travel to Europe, Central America, and throughout the United States on Spring Break excursions.
 Service Learning opportunities are also available.
 Honors travel and events can be found on the Honors Events page.

 • All Honors students receive a renewable scholarship!
 For more information about Honors scholarships, click here.

 Honors Classes include: